Openhab-Nodes/website/content/en/developer/addons.md

 Configuration may be altered by the user during runtime.
 It is up to you on how to react to changes.

-It is generally a better idea to use this asyncronous API instead of the `get` method.
+The idiomatic way is to use the stream API `register_lister` instead of the `get` method.
-The listener callback method will also be called for the inital configuration.
+The listener callback method will be called for the inital configuration.

 Via a computed hash over the configuration you will only be called back for actual changes.

 <div class="mb-2">